-SUE BARBER, Associate Professor
+SUE BARBER, Professor

-Sue Barber is the Associate Professor of Bassoon and coordinator of the Woodwind Area at the James Madison University School of Music.
+Sue Barber holds the position Professor of Bassoon and coordinator of the Woodwind Area at the James Madison University School of Music.
 She performers regularly as a member of the Montpelier Wind Quintet and teaches at the Brevard Music Festival in Brevard, NC during the summer season.
 In addition, she is an active freelance bassoonist in the region, having performed regularly with The Richmond Symphony Orchestra, Roanoke Symphony, Opera Roanoke, Opera on The James, Chamber Orchestra of Southwest Virginia and The Oratorio Society of Charlottesville.

 As an orchestral musician, Dr. Barber has performed with many of the leading artists of our time including Yo Yo Ma, Luciano Pavoratti, Joshua Bell, Ben Hepner, Midori, and Peter Serkin among others.
 She has performed at The John F. Kennedy Center for the Performing Arts, Carnegie Hall, and Lincoln Center.